Applications for the 2014 tag lottery open at 12.01 am on Monday, 14 October 2013 and close at 4pm on Sunday, November 10, 2013.

 Frequently asked questions

-In which areas do I need a tag to catch a pink snapper?
+Do I need a tag to take a pink snapper caught in Freycinet Estuary?

 If I catch a snapper somewhere else in Shark Bay can I land it through Freycinet Estuary?